rdsza/ManifoldEM/tutorial/README.md

 # FI-ManifoldEM Quick Start Tutorial
 <img src="images/schematic.png">

-The dataset for this tutorial can be downloaded using Globus [here](https://app.globus.org/file-manager?origin_id=02d50b74-e14d-40b7-a555-8addf1ada896&origin_path=%2F) (541 GB).

 ## Introduction

 This tutorial walks through the analysis of a synthetic thyroglobulin dataset generated for the [Flatiron Institute Cryo-EM Heterogeniety Challenge](https://www.simonsfoundation.org/flatiron/center-for-computational-biology/structural-and-molecular-biophysics-collaboration/heterogeneity-in-cryo-electron-microscopy/).
 The results of the analysis of this datset with FI-ManifoldEM were originally presented in [Ojha et al *Acta Cryst D*.
 2025](https://doi.org/10.1107/S2059798325001469).
 The tutorial walks through the details of how to perform this analysis with both the GUI and CLI versions of FI-ManifoldEM.
 Note that the CLI is more fully-described in [the main README.md](https://github.com/flatironinstitute/ManifoldEM/tree/main?tab=readme-ov-file#basic-command-line-interface), but the relevant commands are presented here alongside the GUI pipeline for clarity.
 If you have any issues with or find any errors in this tutorial, please let